demetreades/win10guide/README.md

     git config --global core.autocrlf input

-If you having problems with Credential Manager try [this](https://github.com/Microsoft/Git-Credential-Manager-for-Windows/releases/tag/1.20.0)

 <br>

 #### [First Commit](https://gist.github.com/mindplace/b4b094157d7a3be6afd2c96370d39fad)

-Using your terminal/command line, get inside the folder where your project files are kept and run:
+Using your terminal/command line, get inside the folder where your project is kept and run:

 1.  `git init`
 1.  `git add .`